pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

   important variable.
 * Assign variables to important angles and use basic geometry to express other angles in terms of those variables.
-Typically, you should assign variables to angles you seek and to angles you kjnow a lot about.
+Typically, you should assign variables to angles you seek and to angles you know a lot about.
 * Once you start chasing angles, reach for all the angle tools you know, most notably the facts you know about triangles, straight lines, parallel lines, and angles that intersect circles.
 * When trying to find a geometric proof, keep careful track of what you know and what you want.
-* Draw large, precis diagrams, - trnagle congruences, parallel lines, collinear points, and much, much more stand out more clearly in large, precise diagrams than in small, scribbled ones.
+* Draw large, precise diagrams, - triangle congruences, parallel lines, collinear points, and much, much more stand out more clearly in large, precise diagrams than in small, scribbled ones.
 * Compare new problems to problems you have already solved.